swisspost/design-system/README.md

 The Swiss Post Design Pattern Library for a unified and accessible user experience accross the web platform.

+🚧 The **Common Web Frontend v5** is in alpha stage and is not released on NPM yet.

 ## Packages

 ### Demo App